-The District has 44 full-time employees of which 28 are EMT's, 12 are State certified paramedics, and 4 are administrative personnel.
+The District has 44 full-time employees of which 25 are EMT's, 15 are State certified paramedics, and 4 are administrative personnel.

 The District operates under the supervision of a five-member Board of Directors.
 The members of the Board are elected at large from within the District's boundaries for four year terms and the officer positions are elected by the Board members every year for a 1-year term.
-The present members of the Board are:
+The Board members at June 30, 2017 were: